Who am I and why you must read my blog?

 - The cost of being an entrepreneur in India.

-- Does award & prize really help?
+- Does the award & prize really help?

 - Does attending conferences really help?
 Should we go to International conferences?